Pensioners’ economic wellbeing

 Family size also affects risk of poverty.
 Pensioners who live alone are considerably more often at risk of poverty than those with a family.
 The youngest and oldest pensioners who live alone are at the highest risk of poverty.

-Risk of poverty among women aged over 75 is more common than among men, partly because there are many women over 75-years-of-age who live alone.
+Risk of poverty among women aged over 75 is more common than among men, partly because there are many women over 75 who live alone.
 Nevertheless, the gender gap has narrowed over the past 20 years as the risk of poverty among men living alone has increased.

 Pensioners’ risk of poverty often inherited from time before retirement